khulnasoft-lab/design.khulnasoft.com/contents/accessibility/vpat.md

 ## WCAG 2.0 Report

-Tables 1 and 2 also document conformance with:
+Tables 1 and 2 also document conformance with Revised Section 508:

 - Chapter 5 – 501.1 Scope, 504.2 Content Creation or Editing
 - Chapter 6 – 602.3 Electronic Support Documentation